OpenST/facilitator/Hadapsar-testnet.md

 # User documentation - Hadapsar Testnet

-The following documentation will help you in understanding the steps required to move the ERC20 tokens between the origin chain and the metachain
+The following documentation will help you in understanding the steps required to move the ERC20 tokens between the Goerli testnet and hadapsar testnet 1405

 ## Move any ERC20 token from Goerli testnet to hadapsar testnet 1405

 1. To connect to the origin chain:
   RPC endpoint: https://rpc.slock.it/goerli
 1. Get the GöEth for the deposit transaction using [Faucet](https://goerli-faucet.slock.it/)
-1. Ensure that the account has sufficient value tokens
+1. Ensure that the account has sufficient value token [balance](#balance)
   - If using OST as value token then, fund the account using
   ```sh
   curl -H "Content-Type: text/json" -d '{"beneficiary": "<beneficiaryAddress>@5"}' https://faucet.mosaicdao.org